 Another reason some retirees decide to keep working is due to healthcare.
 Medicare is an excellent program which has helped millions of seniors get the healthcare coverage they wouldn’t be able to afford otherwise, but employer-sponsored health care plans are going to be more affordable and will offer better coverage.

 Additionally, with people living longer the need to keep funds coming in has also increased.
 If you are contemplating working during your retirement you may want to consider the following tips.

-If You Have Not Yet Retired, Consider Staying With Your Current Job Part Time
+If You Have Not Yet Retired, Consider Staying With Your Current Job On A Part-Time Basis

 Find out what your company’s policy is and take the time to sit down with your boss or human resource department to determine what your options might be.
 Many companies will offer a nice package and some will even allow you to keep your current level of benefits.

 If you have already retired and are hoping to secure a job you will need to go on a job search.
 More than likely this is something you have not done in a number of years.
 Here is a look at what you will need to do.